abujaki/minestock/README.md

 Known Issues:
 !
 SUPER CRAZY UNTESTED AT THIS POINT
 !
-Everything's held together with a lick and a promise at this point !
-Just because there are no compile errors does not mean it won't doom us all
+Everything's held together with a lick and a promise so far !
+Just because there are no compile errors does not mean it won't doom us all !
+DOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOMMMMMMMMMMMMMMMMM

 For past versions, consult the changelog